Interview With Julia Scharf, Sports Presenter and Lecturer in the SBC Master’s Program

 Prof. Dr. David Wagner: Which advantages do SBC graduates have in your opinion when it comes to applications and employment in the sports sector?

-Julia Scharf: They already know many decision-makers from the sports industry, as many lecturers come directly from the practice.
+Julia Scharf: They already know many decision-makers from the sports industry, as most of the lecturers come directly from the practice.
 Through projects and international experience they are well prepared for their career start.

-Prof. Dr. David Wagner: To conclude: What has been the highlight so far in your time as an MBS lecturer?
+Prof. Dr. David Wagner: To conclude: What has been the highlight so far in your time as an lecturer at Munich Business School?

 Julia Scharf: An event in which I had the handball world champion Dominik Klein as a guest.
 He not only patiently practiced live interviews with all the participants, but also told us a lot about his career and his time after competitive sports.